stevedonovan/Lake/doc/index.md

 The closest equivalent to linking for Java would be building a jarfile, which is fairly straightforward to express as well - the involved bit is setting the main class in a manifest for an executable jarfile.

+### OS X Support

+OS X's version of `GCC` has the concept of 'frameworks' which allow the compiler to resolve both include and library paths:

+    $ cat lakefile
+    c.program{'prog',framework='Carbon OpenGL'}
+    $ lake
+    gcc -c -O1 -Wall  -MMD  prog.c
+    gcc prog.o  -framework Carbon -framework OpenGL -o prog

+Defining Objective-C as a new language is straightforward.
+It 'inherits' most behaviour from C, except that the extension is now '.m'.
+We can hook into the compile and link phases with `flags_handler` - in this case to ensure that the `Foundation` framework is present if not specified.

+    objc = lake.new_lang(c,{ext='.m'})

+    objc.flags_handler = function(lang,args,compile)
+     if not compile and not args.framework then args.framework = 'Foundation'
+     end
+     return c:flags_handler(args,compile)
+    end

+    lake.add_prog(objc)
+    lake.add_shared(objc)

+    obj.program{'first',src='main car'}

 ### Running Tests

 This is an important activity, and it's useful to have some tool support.